Buying a Race Trailer from Millennium Trailers

 - Car Loading

-trailer must be able to accommodate the height of any type of vehicle, in this case we are writing on race car trailers.
+The trailer must be able to accommodate the height of any type of vehicle, in this case, we are writing about race car trailers.
 Normally race cars are lower to the ground and not very tall.
 A race trailer can be configured to be a Stacker Trailer which allows cars to be on two levels in the trailer.
-In this case the trailer must be tall enough to load two cars plus some buffer space in between the roof of one car and the trailers of another.
+In this case, the trailer must be tall enough to load two cars plus some buffer space in between the roof of one car and the trailers of another.
 Standard interior height for a race trailer is normally 6’6″.
-If any person that will be in the trailer is taller than 6’6″ the trailer height should be expanded.
-Trailers that are taller naturally feel bigger, because the are, this gives a better feeling in a living quarters.
-If the trailer is being used for another purpose you should also consider the height of anything being loaded.
+If any person that will be in the trailer is taller than 6’6″ raise the trailer height.
+Taller trailers naturally feel bigger, because they are and this gives a better feeling in a living quarters.
+If the trailer use is for another purpose you should also consider the height of anything loaded.
 An 11′ interior is normally the maximum height.
-Finally consider the ramp door height.
+Finally, consider the ramp door height.

 Ramp Door Opening Height

-st be rolled into the trailer so the door must be tall enough to accomplish this.
-Just because height was added to the interior of the trailer does not mean that the ramp door opening has also been increase.
+<p?Vehicles are rolled into the trailer so the door must be tall enough to accomplish this.
+Raising the height does not mean that the ramp door opening has increased.
 When loading you must also consider the angled approach so do not keep a low tolerance in this area.

 Exterior Trailer Height

-major factors impact exterior trailer height.
-The interior height an the tire size.
+Major factors impact exterior trailer height.
+The interior height and the tire size raise the trailer.
 Increasing axle size can increase exterior trailer height.
-Two import considerations of exterior height are resting place of the trailer and path needed to travel.
+Two important considerations of exterior height are the resting place of the trailer and the path needed to travel.
 Some people like to keep their trailer indoors, if you are one of these people ensure the trailer will fit.
 If you have an air conditioner or other option on the roof, do not forget the clearance for these items.
-In some cases you may need to pass under a low bridge or other area with minimum clearance.
+In some cases, you may need to pass under a low bridge or other areas with minimum clearance.
 Consider this in your purchase.